-There is a lot of talk about big data these days:
+There is a lot of talk about big data technology these days:

-Consumers and businesses are transforming how they consume information, what they expect from brands and a protocol of connectivity to a brand.
-The marketing and advertising functions need to transform, but true transformation isn’t about solving problems, it’s about redefining the problems.
+Consumers and businesses are transforming how they consume information, what they expect from brands, and a protocol of connectivity to a brand.
+The marketing and advertising functions need to transform, but the true transformation isn’t about solving problems, it’s about redefining the problems.

-So, what is the real problem?
-Velocity!!
+Velocity is the problem.
 How do you slow down enough to go fast?
 The old cliché of “fail faster” is true, but I always presumed that meant you didn’t know what to fail at in the first place.
 I prefer the phrase.
 “Be smarter in how you fail.”

 Enter the new age: Connecting departments, connecting channels, democratizing decisions, and maintaining a culture of rapid decisioning.

 Is it about infusing a new speed and accountability in your partner organizations that provide services to you today (call that the supply chain)?
 Yes.